-You do not need a permit if you keep can keep a total of three or fewer chickens, ducks, doves, pigeons, pygmy goats or rabbits.
+- You do not need a permit if you keep a total of three or fewer chickens, ducks, doves, pigeons, pygmy goats or rabbits.
 You can mix and match however you like, as long as you do not exceed the total of three critters.

-If you are interested in keeping turkeys, geese, doves, pigeons, peacocks, cows, horses, burros, sheep, llamas or bees, no matter how many of these animals, you need to apply for a permit.
-Bee and pigeon permits include additional procedures along with the standard animal permit.
-See below for details.
+- If you are interested in keeping turkeys, geese, peacocks, cows, horses, burros, sheep, llamas or bees, no matter how many of these animals, please call 503-823-1174 for more information.

 You are in great shape if your planned facility: